eclipse-ibeji/freyja/docs/quickstart.md

         cargo run --example mocks

-While the example is running, you can switch to the terminal windows for the mock processes and press <kdb>Enter</kbd> to change their state.
-Changing the state of the Mock Digital Twin Service will add new entites that are queryable with the `find_by_id` API.
+While the example is running, you can switch to the terminal windows for the mock processes and press <kbd>Enter</kbd> to change their state.
+Changing the state of the Mock Digital Twin Service will add new entities that are queryable with the `find_by_id` API.
 Changing the state of the Mock Mapping Service will add new mappings which will potentially result in data being emitted by Freyja.

 # Appendix A